moleculerjs/database/docs/README.md

 ### `validate`: \<Function\> _(Default: `null`)_
-With `validate`, you can configure a custom validator function. _It may be asynchronous._
+With `validate`, you can configure your validation function. _It can be asynchronous._

 **Example**
 ```js